Book your visit

 Tours run from Sunday through to Thursday.

 As part of the guided tour, you'll see a short film that brings to life the story of mining and its importance in Cornwall.
-Through modern and archival footage, discover more about the World Heritage Site and find out what was mined and more about the people who worked here.
+Through archival footage, discover more about the role of East Pool Mine during WWII, the process of ore extraction during that time and more about the people who worked here.

 Leave the boiler room through the gently winding brick-built flue tunnel.
 The flue is linked to the large chimney or stack and you can get right inside it to see where waste gases were pumped out.
 Standing in this spot at the base of the chimney you can look up to the sky above.